Volkswagen confirms $4.3 billion U.S. settlement over diesel emissions

-DETROIT/BERLIN Volkswagen AG (VOWG_p.DE) confirmed on Tuesday it has negotiated a $4.3 billion draft settlement with U.S. regulators to resolve its diesel emissions troubles and plans to plead guilty to criminal misconduct.
+DETROIT/BERLIN Volkswagen AG (VOWG_p.DE) confirmed on Tuesday it has negotiated a $4.3 billion (£3.5 billion) draft settlement with U.S. regulators to resolve its diesel emissions troubles and plans to plead guilty to criminal misconduct.

 Reuters reported earlier the company's supervisory board is set to meet on Wednesday to approve a civil and criminal settlement with the U.S. Justice Department over the automaker's diesel emissions.
 VW said the supervisory board and the management board would meet Tuesday or possibly Wednesday to approve the deal.